WalkNetwork/instructor-framework/README.md

 * `map` maps all arguments to the specified transformer.
 * `lowercase` maps all arguments to lowercase.
 * `uppercase` maps all arguments to uppercase.
+* `or` returns the optional argument if present or another default value.

 ### Argumentable examples:
 Some examples using arguments: